and welcome to our German Word of the Day. This time we will have a look at the meaning of:

 Either way.
 I hope you can make some sense of fehlen and Fehler.
 And if not… well then just use the simple explanation we had earlier.
 Why should a verb that meant to miss a target not change into to be missing?
 That’s fehlen.
 To be missing.

-And just to make one thing perfectly clear… fehlen does NOT mean to miss….
-EVER!!
+And just to make one thing perfectly clear… fehlen does NOT translate to to miss directly… NEVER!!

 Not in the sense of not getting… that would be verpassen.